Skip to content

 5. pin/unpin course

-Note: To unpin a course click the Pin icon beside the course.
+6. To unpin a course click the Pin icon beside the course.

-If you want to completely change the order in which your courses are displayed, unpin all of them and then pin them in the order you want them to appear.
-The most recently pinned course will always appear first.
+If you want to completely change the order in which your courses are displayed, unpin all your courses and then pin them in the reverse order of how you want them to appear in the My Courses widget.
+The course that is pinned last will appear first.

 Want more information?